hk-23/bike_service_app/README.md

 101     }
 102 }
 ```
+If you are using MySql with cloud or different connection string, then change the host, user, password accordingly.

 And to finally apply the schema in your DB apply the following command in the terminal from your project root (i.e bike_service_app)
 ```sh
 $ python manage.py makemigrations